Nexusnui/Convert-To-LDraw/README.md

 This was originally a fork of a [python script of Hazen Babcock](https://github.com/HazenBabcock/stl-to-dat).
 The code that was used from that script was completely rewritten for the 1.0 release of this software.
-This application was also renamed from "stlToDat" to "Convert To LDraw" to reflect the new capabilities of the new version.
+This application was also renamed from "stlToDat" to "Convert To LDraw" to reflect the added capabilities of the new version.